Transform a Bonus Room to Reflect Your Lifestyle and Activities

-Comfortable lounge chairs, mood lighting, and a refreshment bar make this media room in a 2-story, 4-bedroom Shingle-style home plan the perfect home theater (House Plan #161-1038)
+Comfortable lounge chairs, mood lighting, and a refreshment bar make this media room in a 2-story, 4-bedroom Shingle-style home the perfect home theater (Plan #161-1038)

 4. Games, Relaxation – and Refreshments

-If you’re not a movie buff but love to watch sports and play fun and exciting games with the family, a game room with a large-screen TV may be just the right option for your bonus space.
-Ideally, the game room can be equipped with a few basic accessories, including a big, comfortable couch, chairs, and a portable table for cards.
+If you're not a movie buff but love to watch sports and play fun and exciting games with the family, a game room with a large-screen TV may be just the right option for your bonus space.
+Ideally, the game room can be equipped with basic accessories, including an oversized, comfortable couch, chairs, and a portable table for cards.

 You may also consider billiards, foosball, and shuffleboard tables for the game room.
 Then finish off the design with a bar area for refreshments and snacks.

-This game room in a 2-story, 4-bedroom Country style home plan with Craftsman touches comes with a large-screen television, sofa, bar area, and foosball table (House Plan #180-1020).
+This game room in a 2-story, 4-bedroom Country style home with Craftsman touches comes with a large-screen television, sofa, bar area, and foosball table (Plan #180-1020).